QtExcel/QXlsx/README.md

 # QtXlsxWriter-Static
-## QtXlsx static library project
+## QtXlsxWriter static library project
-* Microsoft Excel file wirter for Qt5
+* Microsoft Excel file reader/writer for Qt5
 * Use static library of QtXlsx.
 * Some bug issue is fixed.
 ## Copyright